rcls/stellatron/solids/stellatron.md

 Support
 -------

-Many do not need supports&mdash;and in some cases that they print without support is at first sight surprising.
+Many do not need supports—and in some cases that they print without support is at first sight surprising.

 Your (or at least my) eyes are drawn to the angles of edges, while it seems that it is the angle of the faces that matters.
 For spikey shapes in particular, a